KiiPlatform/Hello-Thing-IF-Sample/README.md

 # Hello Thing-IF

 This is a shell project to help get started with the Thing-IF SDK.
-Visit the Samples and Tutorials section of the Kii Documentation site at http://docs.kii.com/en/samples/hello-thingif/ for the tutorial.
+Visit the Samples and Tutorials section of the Kii Documentation site.

 ## License